Olomouc: Middle Ages

-Modern
+Modern era

 Participating in the Protestant Reformation, Moravia became mostly Protestant.
 During the Thirty Years' War, in 1640 Olomouc was occupied by the Swedes for eight years.
 They left the city in ruins, and as a result it lost its predominant place in Moravia, becoming second to Brno.

 In 1740 the town was captured and briefly held by the Prussians.
 Olomouc was fortified by Maria Theresa during the wars with Frederick the Great, who besieged the city unsuccessfully for seven weeks in 1758.
 In 1848 Olomouc was the scene of the emperor Ferdinand's abdication.
 Two years later, Austrian and German statesmen held a conference here called the Punctation of Olmütz.
 At the conference, they agreed to restore the German Confederation and Prussia accepted leadership by the Austrians.

 In 1746 the first learned society in the lands under control of the Austrian Habsburgs, the Societas eruditorum incognitorum in terris Austriacis, was founded in Olomouc to spread Enlightenment ideas.
 Its monthly Monatliche Auszüge was the first scientific journal published in the Habsburg empire.

 Largely because of its ecclesiastical links to Austria, Salzburg in particular, the city was influenced by German culture since the Middle Ages.
 Demographics before censuses can only be interpreted from other documents.
 The town's ecclesiastical constitution, the meetings of the Diet and the locally printed hymnal, were recorded in Czech in the mid-16th and 17th centuries.
 The first treatise on music in Czech was published in Olomouc in the mid-16th century.
 The political and social changes that followed the Thirty Years' War increased the influence of courtly Habsburg and Austrian/German-language culture.
 The "Germanification" of the town likely resulted from the cosmopolitan nature of the city; as the cultural, administrative and religious centre of the region, it drew officials, musicians and traders from all over Europe.

 Despite these influences, Czech dominated, particularly in ecclesiastical publications throughout the 17th and 18th centuries.
 When the Austrian-born composer and musician Philip J. Rittler accepted a post at the Wenceslas Cathedral in the latter 17th century, he felt it necessary to learn Czech.
 With the continued dominance of the Habsburgs and migration of ethnic Germans into the area, the use of Czech declined.
 By the 19th century, the number of ethnic Germans in the city were recorded as three times higher than the number of Czechs.

 After the 1848 revolution, the government rescinded its Jewish expulsion order of 1454.
 Jews returned to the city and, in 1897, built a synagogue.
 The Jewish population reached 1,676 in 1900.